Farzan-I/Farzan-CV/README.md

 ### Pret A Manger (Dec 2018 to Aug 2019)<br>
 **Manager on Duty/Team Leader**
-- Instigated a new customer experience through technology which allowed customers with dietary requirements or allergies to know what the products contained before they were purchased
+- Instigated a new customer experience through technology allowing customers with dietary requirements/allergies to know what the products contained before purchasing
-- Repeat customers brought gifts and goodies which I would hand to my staff members in recognition of a good customer experience we provided as a team
+- Repeat customers brought gifts and goodies which I would hand to staff members in recognition of a good customer experience we provided as a team
-- Trained new team members regarding customer service in line with Pret standards.
-Implemented this due to my democratic leaderership style and instilled confidence in the team
+- Trained new team members regarding customer service in line with Pret standards

 ### AXM London Property Services (Dec 2017 to Nov 2018)<br>
 **Senior Lettings Negotiator**